Median scoring rules now supported! *

 The following may increase the enjoyment of using this App:

-- Besides the obvious of determining where teams stand in their division and playoff race, for many leagues the App can also be used for determining the “race” for top seed, a playoff bye, or avoiding last place punishment by adjusting the number of “Wildcard Spots” in the App as desired.
+- Besides determining where teams stand in their division and playoff race, for many leagues the App can also be used for determining the “race” for top seed, a playoff bye, or avoiding last place punishment by adjusting the number of “Wildcard Spots” in the App as desired.
 League division and tiebreaker settings may limit the ability to accomplish some of these alternative calculations.

 - As a general guide for fantasy football leagues, there is no need to select “Deep Analysis” for the first six or seven weeks of the season, the odds shown will be fairly accurate without and it is unlikely any team will be near to securing a playoff spot for any “paths-to-clinch”.
 After that it becomes a judgement call based on a variety of factors, but the vital information such as win-targets will be more accurate with “Deep Analysis” and around week seven or so is when playoff race crunch time begins.
 Of course, if one has time, selecting “Deep Analysis” at any time is perfectly fine.

 - As a general rule, if there are more than around 25-30 “relevant” games remaining in the season, any “paths-to-clinch” shown should be verified with the “Focus” option for each team.
 If there are more than around 50 “relevant” games remaining in the season, “paths-to-clinch” are likely going to contain multiple false scenarios.
+Using tips found in the playoffcomputer subreddit within the “serious analysis of the NFL” post can help verify the info.

 Those that are really into numbers and analysis might notice a situation where the odds numbers displayed just don’t look “right”.
 Possible reasons include the very definition of what is “right” along with the complexity of the scenarios presented.
-For a simple example, say there is an 8 team league in its last week, thus 5 remaining games.
+For a simple example, say there is an 8 team league in its last week, thus 4 remaining games.
 Without tie games factored in, that is 16 possibilities (2 ^ 4), and one would reason that the odds display should show numbers that correspond to 1/16, 2/16, 3/16 (rounded to 6%.
-12%, 18%) and so on to correspond to the number of these scenarios that result in any particular team clinching a spot.
+12%, 18%…) and so on to correspond to the number of these scenarios that result in any particular team clinching a spot.
 However there are at least two things that may cause the odds to be unexpectedly different.
 First, the App performs a “pre-check” to look for teams that are either so far ahead that they are definitely in or so far behind that they are definitely eliminated before it begins the arduous calculation work.
 It does this in an attempt to eliminate games from the calculations that simply do not matter to anyone’s playoff chances, which is useful when there are many remaining games.
-Thus, in the above example, if there were two teams that are clearly already eliminated that are playing each other in the last week, that game would be excluded from the calculations, making it so there was only 3 relevant games (not the original 4).
-As such, the makes it only 8 possibilities that are computed versus the above 16, and the odds display would show numbers that correspond to 1/8, 2/8, 3/8 (rounded to 12%, 25%, 37%) and so on.
+Thus, in the above example, if there were two teams that are clearly already eliminated that are playing each other in the last week, that game would be excluded from the calculations, making it so there are only 3 relevant games (not the original 4).
+As such, this makes it only 8 possibilities that are computed versus the above 16, and the odds display would show numbers that correspond to 1/8, 2/8, 3/8 (rounded to 12%, 25%, 37%…) and so on.
 Second, for leagues with divisions, any possibility in which two or more teams could end up being tied for the division in which it cannot be pre-determined who would win the tiebreaker (due to points related tiebreakers), the App has to “split” that scenario into multiple ones to look at what happens when any of those tied teams win the division and how it effects the wildcard race.
 Thus, in the above simple example that began with 16 possibilities which were then reduced to 8, if it is a multi-division league there could end up being really 20 different ways the season could end up going.
 Thus, the odds display would show numbers that correspond to 1/20, 2/20, 3/20 (5%, 10%, 15%) and so on.
 Clear as mud, right?

 To use a Google spreadsheet (“Sheets”) to keep and maintain a league’s data, do the following: